Yahyakiani/blog.yahyakiani.dev/content/docs/long_form_editing_paper.md

 ### **Resources & Readings**

-As we dive into this project, several readings and resources have been identified to lay a strong foundation:
+As we dive into this project, several readings and resources have been suggested by Domenic to lay a basic understanding of the subject matter:
 - Basics: An understanding of neural networks, transformers, tokens, and more.
 - Papers: From understanding the risks posed by language models to evaluating the ripple effects of knowledge editing.